SVG vs PNG: What Is the Difference?

 Keep the SVG as Your Master

 Always keep the original SVG.
-It is your source of truth that can produce a PNG at any future size.
-Export PNGs as needed for specific uses rather than discarding the vector.
+It is your source of truth and can produce a PNG at any future size.
+Export PNGs as needed for specific uses rather than discarding the vector, because the conversion only runs in one direction: turning a PNG back into a true vector requires tracing and rarely matches the original.
 If you need other raster formats, the Image Converter can turn the PNG into JPG or WEBP.

 Summary